elenlysm/elenlysm/README.md

 - 💅🏻 Hi, I’m @elenlysm
 - 💕 I’m interested in learning new things!!
-- 👀 I’m looking to collaborate on beginners friendly projects
+- 👀 I’m open to collaborations
 - 📫 How to reach me?
 You can send a DM on any of my social media @elenlysm or reach out to me through email!

 <!---